 The PC Access software uses a series of data files called "account files".
-Each account file stores information for a single customer's system.
-These files are stored on the IBM PC compatible computer, but the information in them may be downloaded to the customer's system.
-Similarly, information from the customer's system may be uploaded for storage on the PC.
-The PC Access software is used to maintain these account files and to send commands to the customer's system.
+Each account file stores information for a specific configuration of your system.
+These files are stored on the IBM PC compatible computer, but the information in them may be downloaded to your system.
+Similarly, information from your system may be uploaded for storage on the PC.
+The PC Access software is used to maintain these account files and to send commands to your system.